larsbaera/NorbitsChallenge/README.md

 ## English

-NorbitsChallenge is a .NET 5 web application for Visual Studio 2019.
+NorbitsChallenge is a .NET 6 web application for Visual Studio.
 NorbitsChallenge allows employees at car workshops look up information on cars attached to their workshop.
 Authentication is omitted in this version for simplification purposes.